MrAnonymoos/Westlin-Billing-REPO/README.md

 1. Goto Home page of github repo
 2. Click view commits
 3. There you can find all of the commits or "Saved Changes" that took place.

+//STEPS TO ACCESS SITE

+1. Click Deployments on right side of home page.
+2. click link for site